tagazok/my-workshops/static-web-apps/tutorial.md

 Now that our TODO app is deployed, we want to make it interactive.
 Therefore, we want to interact with a backend!

 Azure Static Web Apps relies on Azure Functions for your application backend.
-Azure Functions is an Azure Service which enables you to deploy simple functions triggered by events.
-In our case, events will be HTTP calls.
+Azure Functions is an Azure service which enables you to deploy simple functions triggered by events.
+In our case, events will be HTTP requests.

 <div class="box info">
 Ever heard of Serverless or FaaS (Function as a Service)?
-Well, this is what Azure Functions is ^^.
+Well, you get it, this is what Azure Functions is ^^.
 </div>

 ### Installation

-You can create an Azure Function from the portal but let's be honnest, it's so much easier to stay in VSCode and use the Azure Functions extension.
+You can create an Azure Function from the <a href="https://portal.azure.com">Azure portal</a> but let's be honnest, it's so much easier to stay in VSCode and use the Azure Functions extension.

 So, start by installing the Azure Function extension from VSCode.
-You can download the extension either directly from the `Extension panel` (Ctrl+Shift+X) in VSCode or by going <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions" target="_blank">here</a> and clicking on the Install button.
+You can download the extension either directly from the `Extension panel (Ctrl + Shift + X)` in VSCode or by going <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions" target="_blank">here</a> and clicking on the `Install` button.

 ### Create your Function app

 Azure functions lives in an Azure Functions App.
 When you create your app, a function will be created.
-You can then add as many function as you need.
+You can then add several to it.
-So, let's create our Functions App and a function to retrive out tasks list.
+So, let's create our Functions App and a Function to retrive out tasks list.

 * In VSCode, open the Command panel and search for `Azure Functions: Create Function App in Azure`.
 * Select the `api` folder.
 This is where our Function App will be created.